rafalbielech/text2sql_transfer_learning/README.md

 p.delete_dataset_folder() <i>Delete the dataset folder recursively</i><br>

 For some reason, DEV_PATH and TEST_PATH right now are expecting a dev.json file thus one is created, however, it is properly split up into test and validate json files using a 0.6 test split. <i>Arbitrarily chosen</i>

-Running the datasplitter.py script in command prompt will ask about location of spider dataset, name for new directory, and then present you with a list of available datasets.
-You can pick which dataset you want to split on by selecting a number.